Search b4 asking!

 Current affairs related to Government schemes, economy, polity, science-tech etc.

-Read the monthly updates from www.competitionmaster.com (atleast from Jan 2012)
+Read the updates from Mrunal.org/current.

 You may be reading some competitionmagazine like Pratiyogita Darpan, Chronicle etc. If you’ve read them already, better revise it one more time.